celiberate/TPE/_posts/2018-11-06-Linear Regression.md

 **Supervised Learning** - Means both input (which is set of independent variables) and output (which is dependent variable) is used to develop (train & test) the predictive model.
 Since the task is to predict value of a continous variable (and not discrete variable), this is termed as Regression problem.

-**Independent Variables** - Features X1, X2, X3...Xn which are independent and are not correlated
+**Independent Variables** - Features (or Predators) X1, X2, X3...Xn which are independent and are not correlated

 **Dependent Variable** - Target Output Variable Y where Y = wo + w1X1 + w2X2 + ... + wnXn.
  wo,w1...wn are co-efficients or weights.